 The sustainable end of hunger will not be achieved through aid and resource drops.

-Your support of The Hunger Project Australia has already enabled some of the poorest, hungriest women around the world to make enormous change in their community.
+Your support of The Hunger Project Australia has already enabled some of the poorest, hungriest women around the world to make enormous changes in their communities.

 In 2016 alone, you enabled The Hunger Project Australia to: